 Students who live in those facilities now who return for the fall semester will be temporarily moved to other residences.
 That includes members of Alpha Kappa Alpha, which does not have a dedicated house.
 Its members are grouped together in the 223 Prior St. residence hall, which will be demolished.

-Once demolition of the first two houses is complete, construction begins on the four new sorority houses for Zeta Tau Alpha, Alpha Chi Omega, Alpha Delta Pi and Phi Mu.
-The university expects these to be completed in time for the January 2015 term.
+Once demolition of the first two houses is complete, the plan calls for construction of the four new sorority houses for Zeta Tau Alpha, Alpha Chi Omega, Alpha Delta Pi and Phi Mu.
+The university expects these to be completed in the spring of 2015.

-After that phase is complete, construction moves across Prior Street, where a guest annex storage building and a rental house will be removed to make way for the new residence hall.
-Target completion date is August 2015 – in time for the fall term next year.
+As that phase winds down, construction moves across Prior Street, where a guest annex storage building and a rental house will be removed to make way for the new residence hall.
+Target completion date is late 2015 or early 2016.
 The three-story facility will also have accommodations for some student services programs, like a health center.

-Alpha Gamma Delta and Delta Delta Delta sisters will remain in their current houses.
+The initial plan called for Alpha Gamma Delta and Delta Delta Delta sisters to remain in their current houses at their request.
 Both of those can be renovated without displacing the residents, and the university hopes to complete those renovations in 2016.

 Lambda Theta Alpha, the Latina society which is just beginning to apply for a charter and get established on campus, and the two Black Greek letter organizations – Delta Sigma Theta Sorority and Alpha Kappa Alpha – are not affected.